 Please change the text on page 117 line 22 of TGac Draft 3.1 as follows:

-The Individual/Group field of the RA field of a control frame that is sent in response to a control frame with a bandwidth signaling TA shall be set to 0.
-For the channel width selection rules for CTS sent in response to an RTS with the Individual/Group bit in the TA field equal to 1 see 9.3.2.6 (CTS and DMG CTS procedure).
+The Individual/Group field of the RA field of a control frame that is not a CF-End frame and that is sent in response to a control frame with a bandwidth signaling TA shall be set to 0. a non-bandwidth signaling TA obtained from the TA field of the immediate previous control frame.
+For the channel width selection rules for CTS sent in response to an RTS with a bandwidth signaling TA the Individual/Group bit in the TA field equal to 1 see 9.3.2.6 (CTS and DMG CTS procedure).

+The RA field of a data frame that is sent in immediate response to a PS-Poll frame with a bandwidth signaling TA shall be set to a non-bandwidth signaling TA obtained from the TA field of the PS-Poll frame.

 TGac editor: